Elementary (K-7)

 NOTE: See the flyers below for program details.
 Refer to the ‘Finance’ page on the website for program costs.

-Community Clubs is a full day, 5-hour program offered 21 days during the year (3 terms of 7 days).
+Community Clubs is a full day program offered 21 days during the year (5 hour per week, 7 weeks per term; 3 terms per year).
 Students engage in hands-on, thematic cross-curricular units in Language Arts, Science, and Social Studies, and touch on topics from Career Education, Health, and Applied Design, Skills, & Technology.
 The afternoon includes explorations of Visual Arts, STEM, and Drama.

 Locations: Abbotsford, Burnaby, Duncan, Langley, Nanaimo, Ridge Meadows, Surrey, Victoria.